Capture Words in Nature

 The picture results of a short walk around our campus.
 Had to make a stop by the garden for those amazing Romanesco!

-Back in class, the students were randomly given a part of plant that was to be their topic for the activity; they were going to make a word art image for that selected piece of plant anatomy.
+Back in the classroom, the students were randomly given a part of plant that was to be their topic for the activity; they would make a word art image for that selected piece of plant anatomy.
 The learners were directed to make a new presentation in Keynote.
-Inside of that presentation they were shown how they can set the text of an image to be a picture using the format tool.
-From their my students ran with it!
+Inside that presentation, they were shown how to set an image's text to be a picture using the format tool.
+From there, my students ran with it!

 Screenshot showing the word root in all caps being set to the Impact font in Keynote.

-After writing the term in the text box you can use the formatting tool to set it to a font that has large, bold letters.
-The larger the letters the better they are for this activity, which is why I went with Impact.
+After writing the term in the text box, you can use the formatting tool to set it to a font with large, bold letters.
+The larger the notes, the better they are for this activity, so I chose the Impact font.

 Screenshot showing the formatting tool in Keynote setting the text to image fill.